taftap8/apex_real_estate/README.md

 * Nirupama Shankar

-### Project 3 - What would a house in Apex, NC sell for a year from now?
+### Project 3 - What would a house in Apex, NC sell for now?

 Sub question 1: Is there a better time of the year to seel my house?
 Sub question 2: Can we forecast home prices in Apex for 2021?